meihab/comp423-course-notes/docs/tutorials/go-setup.md

 }
 ```
 !!! note
-    - name: A descriptive name for your container.
+    - `name`: A descriptive name for your container.
-    - image: The Docker image we use.
+    - `image`: The Docker image we use.
 Microsoft maintains a variety of base images for popular languages, including Go.
-    - customizations: Ensures that the recommended VS Code extensions (like the official Go extension) are installed for anyone who opens this project.
+    - `customizations`: Ensures that the recommended VS Code extensions (like the official Go extension) are installed for anyone who opens this project.
-    - postCreateCommand: Commands to run right after the container is built.
+    - `postCreateCommand`: Commands to run right after the container is built.
 Since we only need a basic environment for "Hello World," we can leave it empty for now.

 ### Step 2: Reopen the Project in a VSCode Dev Container
 To reopen the project in the container, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> (or <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Mac) and search for **Dev Containers: Reopen in Container**, then select it.
 This may take a few minutes, don't worry!

 Once your dev container setup completes, close the current terminal tab and open a new terminal pane within VSCode.
 Run: `go version`.
 You should see your dev container running the latest version of Go.
+(As of January 2025, the latest stable Go version is go1.23.4)

 ## Part 3: Developing in Go